NordicWayInterchange/interchange/README.md

 To build the project without integration test, use `mvn package`, and to run the integration tests, run `mvn verify`.

-### Federation docker images
-All the docker images specified in the github https://github.com/NordicWayInterchange/interchange/ is automatically built by GitHub and published to the container registry europe-west4-docker.pkg.dev/nw-shared-w3ml/nordic-way-interchange/ on each commit.
-Each component in the system has its own registry.

-All the images are tagged with git commit hash, and branch name.
-Branch "federation-master" is considered to be the stable branch.

 ### Running the Tests
 Unit tests are run in the maven 'test' stage, and integration tests are run in the 'verify' stage.